carlosgj/ashcomm/README.md

 At present, the program is limited to streaming data from the receiver and converting it to RINEX output files.
 I want to add the ability to download and manage files stored in the receiver.
-That will take a bit more work because the Z12 and micro-Z have very different file systems.
+That will take a bit more work because the Z12 and micro-Z have very different file systems (and my Z12 died last night -- but a replacement is on its way).

 ashcomm.py has a number of command line options, most of which are used to populate the RINEX report header.
 The "runash.sh" shell script includes them all and can be used as a template.
+At present, the RINEX file information (site name, project, etc.) are written to the RINEX file header, but not uploaded into the receiver.  e.g., if you set the sitename via ashcomm.py command line, that name will be used by the program, but the receiver won't know about it.
+This may change.

 To run the program, type "ashcomm.py" followed by the desired options, or use the runash.sh shell script after customizing it for your needs.